kowalej/BlueMuse/README.md

 **"startall" and "stopall" are not meant for launch, they are used when BlueMuse is already running.**

-# Installing From App Packages
+# Installation
-1. Navigate to desired version in BlueMuse/AppPackages folder.
+1. Download latest version from the /Dist folder and unzip or find your desired version in BlueMuse/AppPackages folder.
 2. Double click BlueMuse_xxx.cer then click "Install Certificate".
 3. Select current user or local machine depending on preference and click "Next".
 4. Select "Place all certificates in the following store".